magmide/magmide/posts/intro-verification-logic-in-magmide.md

 So how do we actually prove that our program actually follows these data assertions?
 Can the compiler figure it out by itself?
 In many simple situations it actually can!
 But it's literally impossible for it to do so in absolutely all situations (if it could, the compiler would be capable of solving any logical proof in the universe!).

-To really understand how this all works, we have to get into the Logical side of Magma, and talk about `Ideal`, `Prop`, and The Calculus of Constructions.
+To really understand how this all works, we have to get into the Logical side of Magmide, and talk about `Ideal`, `Prop`, and The Calculus of Constructions.

-## Logical Magma
+## Logical Magmide

 First let's start with the `Ideal` type family. `Ideal` types are defined to represent *abstract*, *logical* data.
 They aren't intended to be encoded by real computers, and their only purpose is to help us define logical concepts prove things about them.
 To go with the `Ideal` type family is a whole separate programming language, one that's *pure* and *functional*.
 Why pure and functional?
 Simply, pure and functional languages relate directly to mathematical type theory (mathematical type theory is nothing but a pure and functional language!).
 It's much easier to define abstract concepts and prove things about them in pure and functional settings than the messy imperative way real computers work.
 Otherwise we'd have to deal with distracting details about memory layout, bit representation, allocation, etc. The "programs" we write in this pure functional language aren't actually intended to be run!
 They just define abstract algorithms, so we only care about them for their type-checking behavior and not their real behavior.

-The type system of logical Magma is shaped a lot like computational Magma to make things convenient.
-But the big difference between types in logical Magma and computational magma is how they handle type recursion.
+The type system of logical Magmide is shaped a lot like computational Magmide to make things convenient.
+But the big difference between types in logical Magmide and computational magmide is how they handle type recursion.

 ```
-// in computational Magma types must be representable in bits and have a finite and knowable size,
+// in computational Magmide types must be representable in bits and have a finite and knowable size,
 // meaning they can't reference themselves without some kind of pointer indirection
 data NumLinkedList T;
   item: T
   next: *(NumLinkedList T)?

-// but in logical magma there's no such restriction, since these types are abstract and imaginary
+// but in logical magmide there's no such restriction, since these types are abstract and imaginary
 idl List T;
   item: T
   next: List T
 ```

-Logical Magma only really needs three things to prove basically all of mathematics and therefore model computation and prove programs correct:
+Logical Magmide only really needs three things to prove basically all of mathematics and therefore model computation and prove programs correct:

 - Inductive types, which live in one of two different type "sorts":
   - `Ideal`, the sort for "data" (even if it's abstract imaginary data).